 Thinking about buying your first home?
 Home buying can be a time-consuming and confusing process, but don’t let that intimidate you.
-We've put together some first home buyer tips and resources to help you reach your goal of home ownership.
+We've put together some first home purchase tips and resources to help you reach your goal of homeownership.

-Before you start house hunting, figure out how much house you can afford.
-A common rule of thumb to follow when figuring out your new home budget is not to spend more than 1.5 times your household income.1 You can also take advantage of home buyer tools such as a home affordability calculator to help you determine what you can afford to spend.
-It behooves any first-time home buyer to research first-time homebuyer grants and programs before meeting with a mortgage lender to find your best possible mortgage loan.
+Before you start house hunting, figure out how much in monthly mortgage payments you can afford.
+A common rule of thumb to follow when figuring out your new home budget is not to spend more than 1.5 times your household income.1 You can also take advantage of homebuyer tools such as a home affordability calculator to help you determine what you can afford to spend.
+It behooves any first-time homebuyer to research homebuyer programs and grants, conventional loans and down payment assistance before meeting with a mortgage lender to find your best possible mortgage loan options.

-If possible, get a pre-approval letter from your loan officer, which is determined based on things like your debt-to-income ratio, credit report, down payment, etc. Consider other homeowner expenses such as home improvements, decorating, furnishing, homeowners insurance and unexpected repairs before settling on a loan amount, but also be realistic about the amount of risk you are willing to take on.
-Just because you get approved for a certain loan amount does not mean it’s in your best interest to borrow that much money.
+If possible, get a mortgage pre-approval letter from your loan officer, which is determined based on things like your debt-to-income ratio, credit report, down payment, loan term, etc. Consider other homeowner expenses such as home improvements, decorating, furnishing, homeowners insurance, homeowners association (HOA) fees and unexpected repairs before settling on a loan amount, but also be realistic about the amount of risk you are willing to take on.
+Just because you get approved or have the eligibility for a certain home loan amount does not mean it’s in your best interest to borrow that much money.

-Once you know your new home budget, it’s time to find a local realtor with a great reputation to help you navigate the buying process — from finding the actual property to negotiating closing costs.
-It can also be helpful for first-time home buyers to take advantage of an exclusive buyer agent to help create and guide you through your home buying plan.
+Once you know your new home price range and budget, it’s time to find a local realtor with a great reputation to help you navigate the buying process and home search — from finding the actual property to negotiating closing costs.
+It can also be helpful for first-time homebuyers to take advantage of an exclusive buyer agent to help create and guide you through your home buying plan.

 Whichever type of professional you choose to represent you, make sure you ask them questions about their experience in the local area and their availability to show homes and answer questions, in addition to contract terms and fees you can expect.
 Covering these details up front can save you time and energy in the long run.

-Buying your first home can be a time consuming, complicated process, but don’t let that stop you from reaching your goal of home ownership.
-You’re taking the right step in educating yourself before you begin.
+Buying your first home can be a time consuming, complicated process, but don’t let that stop you from reaching your dream home.
+You’re taking the right step in educating yourself before you begin the home buying process.